 Notably, the difference in price between each isn’t an indication of the quality of the program, or how much students will get out of the experience – both get the same amount of attention and care, and we’ve found some students develop better in an online environment.
 The deviation instead is simply a result of the higher costs (such as venue hire, administrative staff and sanitation) associated with running classes face-to-face.

-If you’re interested in learning more about how our online programs work, please check out the video below!
+If you’re interested in learning more about how our online and in-person programs work, please check out the videos below!

 Our Debating Hummingbirds workshop is a beginner level program.